an9wer/werice/README.rst

 """""""

-I have been a vim user for several years, and my perferred way of using vim as an editor doesn't rely on a lot of plugins (actually I only installed one plugin for those years, which was `vim-system-copy`_ that provides key mappings for copying text into clipboard), because I don't like to customize it to work like an IDE, with a lot of "useful" functions that can be done in a shell as well, like running git commands, searching files or words, or compiling programs.
-In my mind, vim is strong enough that provides an effective way to handle most of editing tasks, such as word completion increasing or decreasing numerical characters, modifing multiple lines at the same time, recording macros for repeated jobs, and so on.
+I have been a vim user for several years, and my perferred way of using vim as an editor doesn't rely on a lot of plugins (actually I had only one plugin installed for those years, which was `vim-system-copy`_ that provides key mappings for copying text into clipboard), because I don't like to customize it to become an IDE, by integrating with a lot of "useful" functions like running git commands, searching for files, or compiling programs.
+I mean I can achieve the same results simply by opening another terminal or hitting `Ctrl-Z` to suspend vim for doing other tasks.
+In my mind, vim is strong enough that offers an effective way to handle most of editing tasks, such as word completion increasing or decreasing numerical characters, modifing multiple lines at the same time, recording macros for repeated jobs, and so on.

 .. _vim-system-copy: https://github.com/christoomey/vim-system-copy